University of Reading Research Data Archive

 Registered Users

-Members of University staff or registered students are automatically registered with the Archive through their University account and can log in at the Reading Users link on the Archive interface using their University username and password.
-By logging in to the service Users agree to the Terms and Conditions for Registered Users.
+Registered users can log in to the Archive using their University username and password.
+By logging in to the service users agree to the Terms and conditions for registered users.

-Public Users may access and use Metadata Records and Datasets recorded and held in the Archive, subject to the terms and conditions of the Archive and any terms of access and use specific to individual Datasets and the data files they contain.
+The Archive is a publicly accessible service.
+Public users may access and use metadata records and datasets held in the Archive, subject to the terms and conditions of the Archive and any terms of use specific to individual datasets and the data files they contain.

 Service levels